minhuanli/minhuanli.github.io/_posts/2021-01-05-ConfigureMacosFromScratch.md

 git config --list
 ```
 For a convenient password-free manner, you can use HTTP token (preferred) or SSH token:<br>

+---
+*Update on Jan 18, 2021*

+Github makes a safety update that requires all personal user to use a personal access token for command line git access.
+See [ref](https://github.blog/2020-12-15-token-authentication-requirements-for-git-operations/).
+Previous password access will be no longer supported after August 13, 2021.
+How to update can be found [here](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) and [here](https://docs.github.com/en/github/using-git/updating-credentials-from-the-macos-keychain)

+---
 - **Set HTTP Token**<br>
   Change to Home Directory
   ```shell